edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

 #### <u>Other approaches and further thoughts</u>

-- If you time normalise, you should carry through curve length as an additional covariate.
+- If you time normalise, you should carry through curve length as an additional parameter.
 Don’t just discard it!

 - There are some other approaches people have considered.
 They don’t make sense in this context (I think), but I’m demonstrating them just